 When and why did you first start your journey to Financial Independence and what did it look like initially?

 I wanted to be wealthy from an early age, but life wasn’t easy for me.
 While I do feel a bit jealous of people planning to retire in their 30s, this might just not be possible for some of us due to our unique circumstances.

 After my husband and I bought our first property in Auckland, New Zealand in 2001(a run-down shack on 100% finance) I started to read books on personal finance.
-Sadly, most information back then was about property investing and I never even heard of the term “index funds” until I found Mr Money Mustache’s site in 2014.
+Sadly, most information back then was about property investing and I never even heard much about other asset classes until I found Mr Money Mustache’s site in 2014.

 We eventually sold our house in Auckland, moved to Australia in 2005 and bought a house in Brisbane.
 Thinking investing in real estate was the way, we bought three investment properties in New Zealand regional towns in 2006-2007.